 That amount increases yearly, but only slightly.
 For instance, a standard whiplash injury with an injury scale value of 8 increased from $12,530 in 2019 to $12,880 in 2020.

-You’re likely to get the maximum amount you can for pain and suffering if you engage a car accident attorney.
-That’s because pain and suffering is complex to prove and you’ll need medical evidence to support your claims, including clinical records, reports, and test results.
+You’re likely to get the maximum amount you can for pain and suffering if you have help from a car accident attorney.
+That’s because pain and suffering are complex to prove and you’ll need medical evidence to support your claims, including clinical records, medical documents, police reports, and test results.

-To hold the at-fault party liable for the repair or replacement of your vehicle, you must prove fault and negligence.
+To hold the responsible party liable for the repair or replacement of your vehicle, you must prove fault and negligence.
 This evidence requires proving that:

 A Naperville car accident attorney can help you secure evidence to support your claims.
 Also, a lawyer can help you negotiate a fair settlement with the insurance company.
 Your car accident lawyer will also help you calculate the value of your car and document other damages so you have solid evidence to negotiate for a fair settlement.